chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nginx/index.md

 nano index.html
 ```

-The following HTML file displays an image of Inky alongside a fun octopus fact.
+The following HTML file displays an image of Linky alongside a fun octopus fact.

 ```HTML
 <!DOCTYPE html>